"It's not what you look at that's important; it's what you see." - Henry David Thoreau

 The early part of my career was spent in commercial advertising, first in the Mid-West and then in Los Angeles.
 While in Los Angeles, I began showing my work in cafes and painting murals for Hollywood Hills homes and Beverly Hills boutiques.
 After seeing my work in one of these venues, New Space Gallery on Melrose decided to represent me.

 Once I decided to follow my life-long passion more intently, I returned to the Mid-West where I have managed to combine my love of psychology, sales, and art to create work that continue to fill many private and corporate collections.
-Some of my corporate clients include Perficient, the Kellwood building, and Modern Business Interiors.
+Currently, I am represented by Graffica Fine Art in Webster Groves, Some of my corporate clients include Perficient, the Kellwood building, and Modern Business Interiors.
 My work has also been shown in the renowned Crossroads district in Kansas City; St. Louis, Chicago, as well as Los Angeles and many places in-between.

 From Minoring in Psychology to subliminal advertising, sales and my career in yoga, I’ve always been interested in the mind and how it works; what it chooses as its focus.
 I’ve also always loved the arts.
 All of them.